 Please note that you may submit the essay you composed for the QuestBridge application for your Common Application or Coalition Application if the content is appropriate for the essay prompts.

 Yes.
 If you ranked Columbia during the Match, Columbia will reevaluate only your QuestBridge Application during the Regular Decision process beginning in January.
 Please do not submit a Common or Coalition Application if you have already submitted a QuestBridge Application through the National College Match.
+You are encouraged to send a one-page letter to let Columbia know of your continued interest in Columbia, as well as any notable accomplishments since your QuestBridge application was submitted.
+Columbia will review any supplementary materials submitted.
+Please upload this letter through your Columbia applicant status page.

 Please note that Columbia uses a holistic review process when evaluating applicants for admission.
 That means admission to Columbia is not based on a simple formula of grades and test scores.
 Instead, they consider a variety of factors: the student's academic record, extracurricular interests, intellectual achievements and personal background.